Mixss/dynatrace-backend-task/README.md

 # Simple NBP REST API

-This REST API fetches data from the Narodowy Bank Polski's public API and returns relevant information from them (http://api.nbp.pl/).
+This REST API fetches data from the Narodowy Bank Polski's public APIs and returns relevant information from them (http://api.nbp.pl/).

 ## Table of contents